 The beginning of a new term is an ideal time to come up with a list of classroom rules with your students.
-If you involve them in this activity, they will feel that they share the responsibility for maintaining good behavior in the classroom.
-Say Let's make some rules about our English class together.
+If you involve them in this activity, they will feel that they share the responsibility for maintaining good behaviour in the classroom.
+Say Let's make some rules about our English lesson together.
 You can help me!
 I'll start.
 Write the first rule on the board:

-1. Always listen to the teacher.
+1 Always listen to the teacher.

 Elicit more ideas and write them on the board.
-Use key words and phrases to prompt ideas, such as raise hands, homework, and kind.
-Have students copy the rules into their notebooks.
-Then have them design a mini poster for the classroom or to keep in the back of their books.
+Use key words and phrases to prompt ideas, such as put up hands, homework and kind.
+Tell students to copy the rules into their notebooks.
+Then ask them to design a mini poster for the classroom or to keep in the back of their books.

-• Write the following categories on the board: music, sports, home, family, school, and hobbies.
-Say Welcome to your English class!
+• Write the following categories on the board: music, sports, home, family, school and hobbies.
+Say Welcome to your English lesson!
 Let's play a game.
 Hold a ball up so that students can see it.
 Then throw it up in the air and catch it.
-As you catch it, say My name is...
+As you catch it, say My name is ...
 Then point to one of the categories on the board and say something personal about it.
 For example, point to music and say I love listening to music when I get up in the morning.
-Toss the ball to a student and have that student stand up.
+Throw the ball to a student and ask that student to stand up.
 Prompt him/her to say his/her name and to give one personal fact.
 Point to

-- a category, to elicit a fact related to that category, or allow students to choose a category themselves. - Once all students have had a turn, have one student stand up.
-Use gestures to indicate the student, say his/her name, and repeat the fact that he/she gave.
-Then have that student choose another student and try to remember the name and fact that he/she gave.
-Continue around the class.
+- a category to elicit a fact related to that category or allow students to choose a category themselves. - Once all students have had a turn, invite one student to stand up.
+Use gestures to indicate the student, say his/her name and repeat the fact that he/she gave.
+Then ask that student to choose another student and try to remember the name and the fact that he/she gave.
+Continue round the class.

-- Use the Photo Have students open their books to pp. 4-5.
+- Use the Photo Tell students to open their books to pp. 4-5.
 Draw their attention to the photo.
-Ask What do you see?
+Ask What can you see?